inakigarciadp/code-to-prompt/README.md

 4. Recursively traverses the directory while respecting ignore patterns
 5. Generates a hierarchical tree view of the directory structure
 6. Reads file contents with appropriate encoding detection
-7. Determines programming language for syntax highlighting
+7. Determines programming language for syntax highlighting (except for markdown files)
-8. Generates a structured Markdown output with tree view and code blocks
+8. Generates a structured Markdown output with tree view and formatted content
 9. Routes output to selected destinations (console, file)
 10. Provides feedback on output operations